Participation in a clinical trial can provide access to cutting-edge, potentially lifesaving and life-enhancing treatments.

 No, only people meeting the trial’s guidelines, or eligibility criteria, may join the trial.
 If you are found to be ineligible, you should talk to your doctor to see if there is another trial that may be right for you.

 What would be required of me if I participate?

 The doctor will first talk to you about informed consent.
-This is a process by which you will learn the details of the trial – what is involved, the purpose of the study, the tests and procedures that will be used, and the risks and benefits.
-You will then be given a written consent form, which explains the study.
+This is a process by which you will learn the details of the trial – what is involved, the purpose of the trial, the tests and procedures that will be used, and the risks and benefits.
+You will then be given a written consent form, which explains the trial.
 If you agree to take part, you will be asked to sign the form.
 If there is something on the form you do not understand, ask questions.
-Study doctors and nurses are available to help you understand the risks and benefits of the trial.
+Trial doctors and nurses are available to help you understand the risks and benefits of the trial.

 What happens at the end of the trial – will I still be able to receive the drug?

-After you complete the study, you may or may not be able to continue receiving the drug.
+After you complete the trial, you may or may not be able to continue receiving the drug.
 In some cases the treatment will not be made available to you again until it is government-approved.
-Once the trial ends, researchers analyse the data and if the study is considered pivotal and results are positive they will be submitted to the national health authority for approval.
+Once the trial ends, researchers analyse the data and if the trial is considered pivotal and results are positive they will be submitted to the national health authority for approval.
 During the approval process some pharmaceutical companies choose to continue to make the drug available through a pre-approval access program.

 How do I find a clinical trial?

 First, talk to your doctor.
 They will be able to access an up-to-date listing of trials.
 You may also want to call patient advocacy groups and local university medical centres.
 The Australasian Leukaemia & Lymphoma Group lists on its website currently open trials in blood and bone marrow cancers including leukaemia, lymphoma and myeloma.
 Other Australian trials sites include:

 - Australian Cancer Trials – a website funded by Cancer Australia for those who have cancer and are considering taking part in a trial to test a new treatment.